javascriptbear/todo_react_app/README.md

 ## This is a super simple Todo App built using React.js and styled using Mantine UI.

-You can download and serve the project, or you can view it here to demo:
+You can view a live demo of the project here: https://javascriptbear.github.io/todo_react_app/ Or, you can watch this video demo:

 https://user-images.githubusercontent.com/109053279/178185429-8de77574-cc2f-429f-8c4e-b1ed9f290894.mp4